Skip to Main Content

 Overview

 This page contains examples of references formatted for religious and classical materials.
-The Chicago Manual of Style (CMOS) offers some guidelines for referencing Biblical and Scriptural materials, but if significant scholarship in Theology is being conducted, CMOS recommends the use of The SBL Handbook of Style [14.238].
+The Chicago Manual of Style (CMOS) offers some guidelines for referencing Biblical and other sacred works, but if significant theological scholarship is being conducted, CMOS recommends the use of The SBL Handbook of Style [14.138].
+A link to that Handbook is provided below.

-The relevant Chicago Manual of Style chapters are linked across some of the examples and notes below so that more information can be located easily in the online manual, where available.
+Links to the relevant Chicago Manual of Style online chapters are in some of the examples and notes below, for access to more information.

 Bible, commentaries, and other sacred works